emukami2/phase-3-ESTHER-NJAGI-project/README.md

 The ROC curve shows that the AdaBoost model has a high true positive rate (sensitivity) for most thresholds, indicating it correctly identifies a large proportion of churn instances.

 K Nearest Neighbor:

 i was able to do my k neraest model , it analysis where as follows The model has a high precision for both classes, indicating that most of the predicted.
 The model performs well overall with a high accuracy of 0.91
 ![alt text](image-7.png)

+Gradient boosting:

+The model performed well with an accuracy of 97.9%, this shows it made correct predictions most of the time.The high f1_score,recall and precision for both classes indicates the model is effective in distinguishing both classes.

 CONCLUSIONS:
 1. the customer churn rate was mostly affected by the international plan, total charges, customer service calls and voice mail messages.